jajvirta/jajvirta/TDD-sleep.md

 discounting](https://en.wikipedia.org/wiki/Hyperbolic_discounting).

-Of course, the reward for sleeping does eventually win over, but it's typically not because we start to appreciate the feeling our future self will experience, but only because the over-whelming sleepyness overrides all other functions.
+Of course, the reward for sleeping does eventually win over, but it's typically not because we start to appreciate the feeling our future self will experience.
 The *delay* in the whenRewardedFor() method actually starts giving extremely low values.

 ## Sounds like a reasonable implementation to me, eh?